 You’re in your 30s

-Your income level is on the rise, and your considering starting a family, you could allocate 50% of your savings to Bucket 1 to prepare for the additional expenses associated with starting a family, like buying a home, raising kids.
-At this stage in your life you start thinking much more long-term, maximize your contributions to Bucket 2, a 401(k) or IRA to save more for retirement.
+Your income level is on the rise, and you’re considering starting a family, you could allocate 50% of your savings to Bucket 1 to prepare for the additional expenses associated with starting a family, like buying a home, raising kids.
+At this stage in your life, you start thinking much more long-term, maximize your contributions to Bucket 2, a 401(k) or IRA to save more for retirement.

 You’re in your 40s & 50s

 You have enough money in Bucket 1 to handle emergencies and you understand where your anticipated expenses will be coming from.
 You contribute the maximum to Bucket 2, your 401(k) or IRA.
 Then allocate any additional savings to stocks, bonds or mutual funds to maximize your returns before you reach retirement.